oslomarketsolutions/website/src/pages/en/products/index.md

       portals support monthly fund subscriptions, switch, moving to ASK and IPS (for Norwegian accounts) and much more.
 OMS can handle advanced performance calculations, attribution as well as online onboarding, trading and PDF export of a monthly portfolio report.
-  onlinePortfolio:
-    header: Live and worldwide
-    image: /img/productsPagePlaceholder.png
-    overline: Market Data
-    text: >-
-      A full coverage of the financial market with live, streaming data with smart links to content.
-We cover indices, currencies, commodities, fund, stock quotes and more.
   sectionHeader:
     header: Investor portals
     subHeader: >-